BlackteaGit/WaywardTerranFrontierModLoader/README.md

 **Local method:** (requires game 0.9 dev build 22 or later, the latest WTFML build, will work without running steam client)

-Place the contents of the .zip file in the `Extensions` folder of your game root directory.
+Place the contents of the .zip file into the `Extensions` folder of your game root directory.
 The game will load it automatically from there on the next start.
 Run the game once to create `Mods` folder, place your local mods there.
 The loader will also run any downloaded subscribed mods from steam workshop directory.